HumamHR/MFAproject/README.md

 The login is denied and the attempt is written to <code>general_logs</code> — the user never reaches the OTP step without a successful face match.
 </details>

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m "Add amazing feature"`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-Please open an issue first for major changes, so we can discuss what you'd like to change.

----